cowchimp/source-viz/packages/source-viz-vscode/README.md

-# Source Viz

-Source Viz is a VSCode extension for visualizing the relationship between a module's public API its implementations details.
+Source Viz is a VSCode extension for visualizing the relationship between a module's public API and its implementation details.

 You can use it to
 * Make changes with confidence